ThePieBaker90/On-The-Rim/Conditions/Psy Sapped.md

 tags:
   - Condition
 ---
-- When a creature has the Psy Sapped condition, they cannot cast spells or concentrate on spells.
+- When a creature has the Psy Sapped condition, they cannot cast psycasts or concentrate on psycasts.